syl20bnr/spacemacs-elpa-mirror/melpa/projectile-rails-readme.txt

-To make it start alongside projectile-mode:
+To start it for the rails projects:

-   (add-hook 'projectile-mode-hook 'projectile-rails-on)
+   (projectile-rails-global-mode)